makeabilitylab/makeabilitylabwebsite/README.md

 5. Create the superuser.
 In another terminal, navigate to the project home directory using the `cd` command and open an interactive bash terminal in the website container using `docker exec -it makeabilitylabwebsite_website_1 bash`.
 Once inside the bash terminal, run `python manage.py createsuperuser`.

 6. Open the development server in the web browser.
 At this point the development server should be running via step 4.
 You will find the website at `localhost:8571` as specified in the `docker-compose.yml` file.
-To fill this with test content for development purposes see Bootstrapping Content below.

 7. Shutting down the server.
 In another terminal at the project home directory run `docker-compose down` and wait for the containers to shut-down.
 Note without running this command, the development server will persist even when you close down the terminal, thus preventing you from using port 8571 for other purposes.